 “This isn’t an experiment.
 It was an experiment three years ago.
 Now we are in full-on production with our customers and with our partners.”

 AR Goes Mainstream

-The next big story in AR appears to be Apple’s entrance into the marketplace.
-When iOS 11, the latest version of the operating system underpinning iPhones and iPads, is rolled out this week it will include ARKit, Apple’s new platform for developing augmented reality apps.
-With over a billion iOS devices already in circulation, ARKit is poised to spread advanced AR capabilities further and faster than anything we’ve seen yet.
+The next big story in AR was Apple’s entrance into the marketplace.
+When iOS 11, the operating system underpinning iPhones and iPads, was rolled out in 2017 it included ARKit, Apple’s new platform for developing augmented reality apps.
+With over a billion iOS devices already in circulation, ARKit spreading advanced AR capabilities further and faster than anything we’ve seen yet.

-Android users can expect to see AR invade their devices very soon as well.
-Google recently announced its AR platform, ARCore, which is based on its 3D mapping-based AR testbed, which was codenamed Project Tango.
+Android user saw AR invade their devices not long after.
+Google announced its own AR platform, ARCore, which is based on its 3D mapping-based AR testbed, which was codenamed Project Tango.

 Already apps like Pokemon Go and Snapchat have awaken an interest in basic AR functionality.
 Pokemon Go superimposes digital monsters onto the real world for players to interact with.
 Snapchat has had several viral hits with its “lenses” and “geofilters,” real-time effects that can swap two people’s faces or place a dancing hot dog character on your desk.

 What may seem like digital gimmicks are just the first signs of the broader adoption of a technology with the power to reshape not just images but industries.
 Deloitte found that 88 percent of companies with revenues between $100 million and $1 billion are already using AR or VR in their business.

 Citigroup estimates revenues in digital reality (encompassing AR and VR) will hit close to $700 billion in less than a decade and could reach a trillion dollars by 2035.

 The applications for augmented reality are truly endless.
 Beyond enabling consumers in their homes and out in the world, retail establishments are examining how it can be used to streamline in-store experiences.